FernandoPereiraM/FernandoPereiraM/README.md

-# Luis Pereira - Software Engineer and Accounting Professional 👨‍💻📊
+# Luis Pereira - Software Engineer and Accounting Assistant 👨‍💻📊

 ## About Me ℹ️